accordproject/techdocs/website/versioned_docs/version-0.12/ref-testing.md

 etc.
 ```

-Each scenario can be thought of as a description for the behavior of the Smart Clause or Contract template for the contract given as background.
+Each scenario can be thought of as a description for the behavior of the clause or contract template for the contract given as background.

 Each scenario corresponds to one call to the contract.
 I.e., for a given current time, request and contract state, it says what the expected result of executing the contract should be.
 This can be either:
 - A response, a new contract state, and a list of emitted obligations